nod-ai/sdxl-scripts/tuning/README.md

 ### Overall flow

-1. Simlink all scripts and mlir/irpa files in your build dir.
+1. Symlink all scripts and mlir/irpa files in your build dir.
    - Symlink `iree-build-dir/tools` inside `sdxl-scripts/tuning`.
    - Symlink UNet MLIR and weights based on `unet.sh`.
      - The weights are on the mi300-perf machine under `/data`.